Multitenancy

 envfor environment variables (encrypted).
 Tenantenvoverrides planenv.

-Use add.
+Use create.
 Provide tenant ID, hostname, and enabled status. plan_id, limits, and env are optional (JSON format).

 --is_enabled 1 \